lkaldyne/autoCommitter/README.md

 # autoCommitter
-autoCommits to Github to make you look like a dedicated developer
+autoCommits to Github to make you look like a dedicated developer.